 - provides a billing or delivery address which is in a different region or country from their residential address

-- has sources of wealth or sources of funds that is unexplained and/or inconsistent with their profile (for example: students and government payment recipients)
+- has sources of wealth or sources of funds that are unexplained or inconsistent with their profile (for example, students and government payment recipients)

 Customer behaviour indicators